-Megan S. Davies Wykes, () \a Xiao Zhong,b Jiajun Tong,a Takuji Adachi,b Yanpeng Liu,ac Leif Ristroph,a Michael D. Ward,b Michael J. Shelleyad and Jun Zhangaef
+Megan S. Davies Wykes, D Xiao Zhong, Jiajun Tong, Takuji Adachi, D Yanpeng Liu, ac Leif Ristroph, Michael D. Ward, D Michael J. Shelley and Jun Zhang

 The swimming direction of biological or artificial microscale swimmers tends to be randomised over long time-scales by thermal fluctuations.
 Bacteria use various strategies to bias swimming behaviour and achieve directed motion against a flow, maintain alignment with gravity or travel up a chemical gradient.
 Herein, we explore a purely geometric means of biasing the motion of artificial nanorod swimmers.
 These artificial swimmers are bimetallic rods, powered by a chemical fuel, which swim on a substrate printed with teardrop-shaped posts.
 The artificial swimmers are hydrodynamically attracted to the posts, swimming alongside the post perimeter for long times before leaving.
 The rods experience a higher rate of departure from the higher curvature end of the teardrop shape, thereby introducing a bias into their motion.
 This bias increases with swimming speed and can be translated into a macroscopic directional motion over long times by using arrays of teardrop-shaped posts aligned along a single direction.
 This method provides a protocol for concentrating swimmers, sorting swimmers according to different speeds, and could enable artificial swimmers to transport cargo to desired locations.